arcus-azure/arcus/community/blog/2020-08-Announcing-Arcus-Scripting-v0.1/README.md

 - `Enable-AzDataFactoryTrigger`
 - `Disable-AzDataFactoryTrigger`.

-Following example shows how we can enable the Azure Data Factory trigger:
+The following example shows how we can enable the Azure Data Factory trigger:

 ```powershell
 PS> Enable-AzDataFactoryTrigger -ResourceGroupName "arcus-resource-group" -DataFactoryName "arcus-data-factory-name" -DataFactoryTriggerName "arcus-data-factory-trigger-name"